donovanvanheerden/KorLib/README.md

-# KorLib
+# TMT: The Missing Tidbits

-A WoW addon experiment
+A minor UI customisation addon, for options that should be baked in.